Catheria/PresentedCollection/README.md

 collection.dataSource
 ````

-then call present CLCollection's method
+then call CLCollection's present method

 ````
 collection.present()
 ````

+# PresentedCollection
+`PresentedCollection` project comes with a demo app that has a lot of set required to present the CLCollection.